Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 | ✅ Client Budgeting and Document Management included | ❌ Higher than Team for smaller firms |

-The Bottom Line 👉 Elite offers advanced features including Client Budgeting and Document Management at a price point below Canopy’s basic complete tier.
+The Bottom Line 👉 Elite offers advanced features including Client Budgeting, Document Management, and BI Analytics at a price point below Canopy’s basic complete plan.

 Uku Enterprise Plan: $88/member/month

 Enterprise provides dedicated support and custom integrations for larger firms.
 Uku’s in-house development team can create country-specific features and custom software integrations for clients with 50+ users.
-At the top tier, Uku’s pricing remains straightforward at $88 per member.
+At the top plan, Uku’s pricing remains straightforward at $88 per member yearly billed — no $150 base + module-calculation that Canopy growing-firm pricing requires.
 Note that assisted import is available across all plans, not just Enterprise.

 Canopy Feature Value Breakdown (vs Uku)